Harald-U/istio-handson/workshop/exercise3.md

     The Response body shows a JSON object with either 5 or 10 blog articles.

-1. Test the application by calling the /getmultiple REST API.
-Copy and paste the second URL (e.g. http://184.172.247.55:31323/web-api/v1/getmultiple) in a browser:
+1. Test the application in a browser by calling the /getmultiple REST API.
+Copy and paste the second URL (e.g. http://184.172.247.55:31323/web-api/v1/getmultiple):

     ![rest-api](../images/rest-api.png)

     The browser in this screenshot formats the JSON nicely.
 Depending on the browser this may only happen if an add-on or plug-in is installed.

-1. Test the application in the **Cloud Shell commandline**.
+1. Test the application in the **IBM Cloud Shell** commandline.
 Use the output of your own run of show-urls.sh!

     ```
     curl http://184.172.247.55:31323/web-api/v1/getmultiple | jq .